Climate change in Canada: Harper Government (2006–2015)

-Trudeau Government (2015–present)
+Trudeau Government (2015–2025)

 In its 2015 election platform, Justin Trudeau promised to tackle climate change, notably by phasing out fossil fuel subsidies, attending the 2015 Paris Climate Change Conference, developing a North American clean energy and environmental agreement with the United States and Mexico, and creating a $2 Billion Low Carbon Economy Trust.
 Trudeau made good on the three latter promises.
 However, he introduced new fossil fuel subsidies during his time in office.

 Trudeau's Foreign affairs Minister was Stéphane Dion from 2015 to 2017.
 Dion is known as being very supportive of climate change policies.
 Catherine McKenna was Trudeau's Minister to the Environment and Climate Change from 2015 to 2019.
 McKenna is known for her legal work surrounding social justice.

 Pan-Canadian Framework on Clean Growth and Climate Change, Trudeau's national climate strategy, was released in August 2017.
 Provincial premiers (except Saskatchewan and Manitoba) adopted the proposal on December 9, 2016.
 The core of the proposal is to implement carbon pricing regimes nationwide.
 The federal minister of Environment and Climate Change Canada, Catherine McKenna states that carbon taxes has been shown to be the most economical way of reducing emissions.

 In April 2019, Environment commissioner Julie Gelfand described the country's lack of progress in reducing emissions as "disturbing" and noted that it was on track to miss its climate change targets.

 In 2019, Environment and Climate Change Canada (ECCC) released a report called Canada's Changing Climate Report (CCCR).
 It is essentially a summary of the IPCC 5th Assessment Report, customised for Canada.
 The report states that coastal flooding is expected to increase in many areas due to global sea-level rise and local land subsidence or uplift.

 The government of Justin Trudeau promised to step up the targets for the year 2030 and reach carbon neutrality in 2050.
 In 2020 it introduced a bill that will require the country to reach zero emission by 2050.
 Even though fossil fuels will be phased out in "the medium term" Trudeau has stated that the Kinder Morgan Pipeline will be built.
 The federal government has also approved the Woodfibre LNG Terminal in Vancouver.
 The Trudeau government has introduced a carbon tax.
 This tax was set at $20 a tonne in 2018 and will increase by $10 a year until it reaches $50 in 2022.
 It also places levies on natural gas, pump gas, propane, butane, and aviation fuel.
 Ontario Premier Doug Ford, Albertan Premier Jason Kenney (UCP) and Manitoba Premier Brian Pallister (PC) took the federal government to court on April 15, 2019, and the court ruled in favor (3–2) of the constitutionality of the carbon tax.

 Following on a motion by prime minister Justin Trudeau, on June 12, 2019, the House of Commons voted to declare a national climate emergency.
 In December 2020 the government of Justin Trudeau introduced a bill that will require the country to reach zero emission by 2050 (Climate Change Action Plan 2001).